Get Your Hands Dirty!

 Water is life!
 While plastic pollution is increasingly threatening natural ecosystems, biodiversity and human health, 2.1 billion people still lack access to clean drinking water.
 At soulbottles, we aim to change this: our social business model helps to provide water and sanitation access globally; while our sustainable drinking bottles enable you to fight plastic day by day.
 Our exhibition represents the average quantities of plastic we use in our life and brings an invisible problem to the surface.
 Come by, have some tap water and learn important facts on plastic pollution, water and sanitation around the world!
 Follow @soulbottles on Instagram and Facebook.

 Standup4HumanRights: One for All, All for One

-Bonnections and the “In Namen der Wellen” Initiative joined together with artists and community volunteers to create a site-specific arts performance and local edition of the “One for All, All for One” exhibit, organized and curated by the NGO Posters for Tomorrow in cooperation with the UN Human Rights Office.
+Bonnections and the “Im Namen der Wellen” Initiative joined together with artists and community volunteers to create a site-specific arts performance and local edition of the “One for All, All for One” poster exhibit, organized and curated by the NGO Posters for Tomorrow in cooperation with the UN Human Rights Office.
 The exhibit is part of the global #StandUp4HumanRights campaign to celebrate the 70th anniversary of the UN Human Rights declaration.
 The SDGs seek “to realize the human rights of all.”
 Follow @bonnections on Facebook and Twitter.

 Watch our 2-minute performance DemoArt video and come see these inspiring Human Rights posters from designers around the world in the wooden foyer by the cloakroom!